Fine art architectural street photography as a new direction in photography

 Waves of Imagination – Agora, Athens Olympic Center

-This is my last fine art architectural street photograph that I shot during my previous private photography workshop in Athens.
+This is my last fine art architectural street photograph that I shot during my previous private photography workshop.
 These days I’m working with another student in Athens and, like every time I work with my photography students, I’m thinking again how lucky and grateful I am to be working with such interesting people at my workshops.
 It is amazing to see how every artist has his own style and artistic personality and to be able to help them develop it.

 The image Waves of Imagination (you can see it at the link in better quality and larger size) is part of the genre I presented recently as fine art street photography , it is also an example of what I call Architectural Street Photography and it exemplifies again an idea I’m thinking about for quite some time and this is how we can combine a fine art approach in photography with capturing the moment, with capturing emotion in the urban environment.

 What I mean when I talk about this new genre I’m working on is to combine fine art photography with street photography, also to combine architectural photography with street photography.
-Architecture and street photography are two of my big loves in photography and they are related with my way of thinking in photography.
+Architecture and street photography are two of my big loves in photography and they are related to my way of thinking in photography.
 By adding to these genres a fine art element, which is the expression of my vision, I am creating a new style in my work – a different artistic expression of my vision and my world representation.
 As Arthur Schopenhauer says: “The world is my representation”, my vision and representation of the world rely in a large measure on these genres: architecture and street photography, but their materialization in images is different than what we call classic architectural photography or classic street photography.
 Why are they different?
 Because I see them in a different way, that is based on my personal style and personal way of expression.
 Just like in the case of the rest of my photography work, I do not intend to show the world as it is, not even in street photography, but to show what I feel about the world I see.
 I’m relying on reality, but I modify it to recreate my world, to create a perfect world, which is my goal in black and white photography.

 All these components create what I call fine art street photography, architectural street photography, and a combination of both – a genre that I call Fine Art Architectural Street Photography.
 This style is something you will see more in the future and it may even evolve into something else.